jhunethan/web-scraper/README.md

 npm start
 ```

-4. You should now see boxscore.html and boxscore.json in your root directory
+4. You should now see restaurants.json in your root directory